 In an older person, amblyopia is often suspected when no prescription of eyeglasses can correct reduced vision.

 How is it diagnosed?

 A pediatrician, primary care doctor, or preschool staff member may suggest that a child needs a complete eye exam.
-Drs.
-Bellotte can diagnose amblyopia by watching how a baby or child follows objects with his eyes or by watching his movements when one eye is covered versus the other.
+An eye doctor can diagnose amblyopia by watching how a baby or child follows objects with his eyes or by watching his movements when one eye is covered.